 The report of Professor J. E. Dible.

-The statement of Allan Close, whose sighting of Julia Wallace is critical in this case.
+The statement of Alan Close, whose sighting of Julia Wallace is critical in this case.

 The full statement of Prudential superintendent Joseph Crewe.